gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 });
 ```

-Modifying a webpack configuration object can be an arduous task, to help with that, this library offer [utility functions](transformer-utilities.md) to makes it easier.
+Modifying a webpack configuration object can be an arduous task, to help with that, this library offer [utility functions](transformer-utilities.md) for [modules rules](https://webpack.js.org/configuration/module/#modulerules) and [plugins](https://webpack.js.org/configuration/plugins/).

 [!ref Transformer utilities](transformer-utilities.md)